A) Do Not Mail Checks to the IRS

 Way too many times I have seen where Business Owners without any qualifications, supervision, and/or training, either do their own Company’s Books and/or they have a nonqualified person (spouse, girlfriend, neighbor, buddy, etc.) do their Company’s Books for them.
 Their theory is that is saves them a few dollars in accounting and bookkeeping costs.
 From what I sometimes see is that all it does it costs them more in taxes to the IRS and States because of inaccurate Company’s Books.
 Sometimes thousand of dollars more in taxes.
 I always want to ask, how does that few hundred dollars savings in accounting and bookkeeping costs look now in compared to the thousands of extra taxes having to be paid?
 Plus I have seen a two day scheduled IRS Audit get pushed into two or more weeks because of how horrible a Company’s Books were.

-G) New married folks ask me all of the time should they file Married Filing Jointly (MFJ) or Married Filing Separately (MFS)
+H) Married folks ask me all of the time should they file Married Filing Jointly (MFJ) or Married Filing Separately (MFS)

 There are a couple of exceptions, but 99% of the time, if you are married as of December 31, 20XX, it is always better to file Married Filing Jointly (MFJ) for 20XX.

-Some exceptions are: one person has back child support, has a bankruptcy, has some other type of negative financial history, loan repayment to the government like student loans is based on their income, etc,
+Some exceptions are: one person has back child support, has a bankruptcy, has some other type of negative financial history, loan repayment to the government like student loans is based on their income, etc.

 We can run a report from our tax software after we prepare your Married Filing Jointly (MFJ) Tax Return to go from “99% sure” to “100% sure” based on your actual facts and numbers.